 The patient admission process can take as long as an hour, so please be prepared to wait.
 Most of your wait time will be spent in your vehicle.
 However, there will be a short time spent in line outside of the building, so please dress accordingly.

-In order to expedite the check-in process, please “Docusign” the admission form that we emailed to you when you made your appointment.
-And, if your pet is current on their rabies vaccine, please send your rabies certificate to the clinic via email (email@example.com) or fax (313-451-8202) prior to your appointment.
-Taking a clear photo of the certificate with your phone and emailing the photo is acceptable.
+In order to expedite the check-in process, please “Docusign” the admission form that we emailed to you when you made your appointment, at least a week prior to your appointment.

 We ask that all clients maintain a 6 foot distance between themselves and our staff members and other clients while you are waiting in lines outside or inside of the building.
 Please stand on the red x’s marked on the pavement while waiting in line outside of the building.